 Potassium is essential to the workings of every living plant cell.
 It not only plays an important role in plants’ water utilisation but also helps regulate the rate of photosynthesis.
 In addition, potassium promotes the growth of strong stalks, protects plants from extreme temperatures and enhances their ability to cope with stress; further, it extends the shelf life of agricultural products.
 Importantly, there is no substitute for potash.

-World potash consumption by crop can be seen in the chart at left, with wheat, fruit, vegetables, rice and maize accounting for the majority.
 Although potash ore reserves have been identified in 21 countries worldwide, in only 12 is the economic extraction of potash currently practised (principally in Russia and Canada).